pymc-devs/pymc/sphinxdocs/modelbuilding.rst

 **Automatic**
-   Stochastic variables with standard distributions provided by PyMC (see chapter :ref:`chap:distributions`) can be created in a single line using special subclasses of ``Stochastic``.
+   Stochastic variables with standard distributions provided by PyMC (see chapter :ref:`chap_distributions`) can be created in a single line using special subclasses of ``Stochastic``.
 For example, the
    uniformly-distributed discrete variable :math:`s` in (:eq:`disastermodel`)
    could be created using the automatic interface as follows::

       import pymc as pm
-      s = pm.DiscreteUniform('s', 1851, 1962, value=1900)
+      s = pymc.DiscreteUniform('s', 1851, 1962, value=1900)

-   In addition to the classes in chapter :ref:`chap:distributions`, ``scipy.stats.distributions``' random variable classes are wrapped as ``Stochastic`` subclasses if SciPy is installed.
+   In addition to the classes in chapter :ref:`chap_distributions`, ``scipy.stats.distributions``' random variable classes are wrapped as ``Stochastic`` subclasses if SciPy is installed.
 These distributions are in the submodule ``pymc.SciPyDistributions``.